 Inside: You can embrace that you are strength and struggle and it is good.
 You can trust yourself – you are wise.
 You can be afraid and messy and still show up fully to life.
 Here are some of the ways I overcome fear.
-This post contains referral links for books I recommend.

-(My mental health is affected by Hashimoto’s and sometimes a micro adjustment of synthetic hormone helps me fairly quickly feel normal again but I also do a lot of other work in terms of nutrition, supplements, lifestyle, emotional healing and mindset work to care for myself.
+My mental health is affected by Hashimoto’s and sometimes a micro adjustment of synthetic hormone helps me fairly quickly feel normal again but I also do a lot of other work in terms of nutrition, supplements, lifestyle, emotional healing and mindset work to care for myself.
 In addition, it’s only in looking back that I realize just how much loving someone who struggled hard took it’s toll on me at times.
 I wrote this post one year before my son died.Krista xo

-So these past few weeks I notice that something is off and I choose to practice self-compassion by telling my inner circle how I’m feeling and asking for help: I went for blood work, I saw my doctor, I pulled out specific supplements and adrenal support that have helped in the past, I’ve seen my chiropractor and massage therapist several times for pain, and I hired a colleague to be a support to me and offer her wisdom and perspective around perimenopausal shifts in particular in case this is playing a role.
+So these past few weeks I notice that something is off and I choose to practice self-compassion by trusting myself and telling my inner circle how I’m feeling and asking for help.
+I went for blood work, I saw my doctor, I pulled out specific supplements and adrenal support that have helped in the past, I’ve seen my chiropractor and massage therapist several times for pain.
+And I hired a colleague to be a support to me and offer her wisdom and perspective around perimenopausal shifts in particular in case this is playing a role.

 I am also afraid – launching a new course about fear has triggered me and all my old self-doubt and insecurity has bubbled up fast and furious.
 Course creation came to a screeching halt for a couple weeks.
 I shift expectations but I do not quit.

 I keep talking and writing about this so that I cannot hide.
 Asking for help and telling the truth is hard, extremely vulnerable, work but I have a compelling vision of myself walking in freedom, wholeness, and joy, so I keep showing up.

-We overcome fear by embracing that we are a messy tangle of strength and struggle
+We overcome fear by trusting ourself and embracing that we are a messy tangle of strength and struggle

 There is this sneaky, subversive shame – I’m calling it shame and I think that’s what it is – that tells me I’m overreacting.
 I’m being dramatic.
 I’m making excuses and being ridiculous because surely I don’t need help.
 I’m still serving my clients and making food and walking on my treadmill.
 I’m managing.
 Surely this will pass in another week or so (and maybe it will!).